-While each major U.S. political party has many states it counts on winning in November’s presidential election, a handful of states are too close to call.
+While each major U.S. political party has many states it counts on winning in November’s presidential election, a handful of states are too close to predict.

 These “swing states” have populations that are closely divided politically.
 They have swung back and forth between Democratic and Republican candidates in recent years.
-They are the battleground states that candidates will target with campaign visits, advertising and staffing.
+They are the battleground states that candidates have targeted with campaign visits, advertising and staffing.

 Experts don’t always agree on which states are swing states.
 The Cook Political Report sees Arizona, Florida, Michigan, Pennsylvania and Wisconsin as toss-ups.
 Other experts would add New Hampshire, North Carolina and a handful of others to the list.